blockchainsllc/in3-docs/docs/api-cmd.rst

    # create build-folder
    cd in3-core
    mkdir build && cd build

+   # configure and build
    cmake -DCMAKE_BUILD_TYPE=Release .. && make in3

    # install
-   make install
+   sudo make install

-When building from source, CMake accepts the following flags:
+When building from source, CMake accepts the flags which help to optimize.

--DBUILD_DOC     If true, Doxygen is used to build the documentation (default: true).
--DDEBUG         If set, additional DEBUG-outputs are generated (default: false).
--DEVM_GAS       If true, the gas costs are verified when validating an ``eth_call``.

-This is an optimization since most calls are only interested in the result.
-EVM_GAS would be required if the contract used gas-dependent code.

--DFAST_MATH     Enable math optimizations during ``eth_call`` (excutable size may increase) (default: false).
--DTEST          Enable test output and memory leak management, but it slows down and should only be used for tests (default: false).
--DWASM          If Wasm is enabled, only the Wasm module and its dependencies will be built (default: false).
+For more details just look at the `CMake-Options <api-c.html#cmake-options>`_ .

 From Docker